Residential tenancy changes during the COVID-19 emergency period

 COVID-19 Rent Relief Fund

-A COVID-19 Rent Relief Fund has been established to assist tenants suffering from extreme hardship.
+The COVID-19 Rent Relief Fund was established in May 2020 to assist tenants suffering from extreme hardship, with support of up to $2,000 or four weeks rent available.

 For more information, go to the Communities Tasmania website.